Mobilising the COBENEFITS of Climate Change Mitigation through Capacity Building among Public Policy Institutions

 The global transition to renewable sources of energy, as a key action area for climate change mitigation, is in full swing.
 The renewable energy sector is now attracting substantially greater investment flows than its fossil-based counterpart, with half of all related investments flowing to the global South.
 The social and economic opportunities presented by renewable energies, such as public health, accelerating access to electricity, improved investment opportunities resulting from plummeting costs for renewable electricity, and local value-creation, are becoming important co-benefits of this climate-friendly transition.

 The project strengthens public policy institutions in India, Vietnam, South Africa and Turkey in their ability to advice their ministerial clients on the co-benefits of climate change mitigation, in order to spur ambitious as well as effective INDC implementation.
 Within the three-year co-benefits programme, the Renewables Academy (RENAC) offers different kinds of trainings, networking and exchange of experiences for energy professionals from India, South Africa, Turkey and Vietnam.
 Online trainings and Face-to-Face seminars provide comprehensive know-how on co-benefits, renewable energy technologies, and energy and climate policies.

 The programme offers:

 - Ministries recognising the importance of climate protection/policy and/or with responsibility for climate and energy policy on national level

 - Subordinate authorities and regulators, regional or local administration

 - Energy or climate related agencies, think tanks and research institutions

-Interested candidates are kindly invited to apply online for a Co-Benefit scholarship.
-RENAC will choose participants according to the information provided in the application form (CV, description of tasks at work, motivation to attend the training and signed Terms of Reference etc).
+RENAC will choose participants according to the information provided in the application form (CV, description of tasks at work, motivation letter and signed Terms of Reference etc.).
 Participants accepted for a training will receive a confirmation email from RENAC.